Seattle Public Schools

 Summary: SPS is committed to hearing your voice.
 Read the engagement report to see what our community had to say about SPS well-resourced schools.

-A Community Effort to Reimagine a System of Well-Resourced Schools
+A Community Effort to Reimagine our System of Schools

 The well-resourced schools community engagement will help shape a vision grounded in the values and aspirations of our diverse community.
 It represents the community vision of what programs, services, and resources that students need to succeed and thrive in the neighborhoods where they live.